• Skip to primary navigation

 Step 4: Add the water bottle organizer.

 I then added the water bottle organizer to the top shelf.
-I centered it to fit the tea bag boxes and the extra water bottles that didn't fit in the organizer.
+I centered it to fit the tea bag boxes (Affiliate Link) and the extra water bottles that didn't fit in the organizer.
 Adding the water bottles one by one, I figured out which one fit.
 Some were too large for the bottom row, so I placed them on top.
 I had some narrow water bottles that we could fit on the side near the cabinet wall too.
 It wasn't enough to buy another water bottle organizer, so I decided to be a little creative by turning one around and placing it on top.

 water bottle organizer on top shelf